ericmedvet/slides/intro-ml-er-2223/03-supervised-evaluation.md

 ## On balanced data

-In classification (binary and multiclass), a dataset is .key[balanced], with respect to the response variable $y$, if the frequency of each value of $y$ is the same.
+In classification (binary and multiclass), a dataset is .key[balanced], with respect to the response variable $y$, if the frequency of each value of $y$ is *roughly* the same.

 For a balanced dataset in binary classification, $\\text{P}=\\text{N}$, hence:
 - the error rate is the **average** of FPR and FNR